8 Easy Ways To Keep Ticks Off Of Your Dachshund

 Simply put the tick’s body through the largest part of the opening in the key, slide it down so the smallest part of the opening is around the tick, and give it a pull.

-Dachshund Parents – This tool pulls the entire body and head of the tick out of my dog’s skin!
+Dachshund Parents – This tool pulls the entire body and head of the tick out of your dog’s skin!

 2. Tick Twister